You Can Tick the ‘Succession Planning’ Box by Completing This Simple Succession Planning Template for HR Managers.

 - Each person will have had support identified that they need to achieve the next position (Use our competency frameworks to help assess their soft skills).

-- Knowledge that each line manager could share with their reports that would provide a career path.
+- Knowledge shared by each line manager in their reports that would provide a career path.

 - A template that you could email to department managers to complete.